kubernetes/community/committee-steering/governance/annual-reports.md

 1. Steering Committee liaison reaches out to group leads to kick off
 2. Chairs/Organizers will:
-  - share with their groups (see tips below) and begin to compile the doc due at the end of February
+  - share with their groups (see tips below) and begin to compile the doc due April 8th - final version
   - use this [question template]
-  - submit a pull request to the groups documentation in the community repo
+  - submit a pull request with at least the template questions against the set issue to the groups documentation in the community repo by March 8th
+  - verify that Steering Liaison has reviewed
+  - post a call for comments period with your groups mailing list and a complete questionnaire; you can follow your charter communication period if you have one but no less than 72 hours
   - if there are private matters to address with Steering before submitting the pull request, share a copy with your liaison and wait until comments are addressed before submitting.